dgtized/hand-pallet/README.md

 | 192.168.56.102 |             | hand-pallet-0 | hand-pallet |        |
 ```

-After finding the public IP from the above command, we can ssh into
+After finding the public IP from the above command, ssh into the node.
-the node as the `debian-spec` group specification in
+The `debian-spec` group specification in
-[core](src/hand_pallet/core.clj) installs us as an admin user.
+[core](src/hand_pallet/core.clj) installs an admin user with matching
+username with `automated-admin-user`.

     $ ssh 192.168.56.102

-We can also use the default vmfest user with password vmfest
+The default vmfest user with password vmfest also works

     $ ssh vmfest@192.168.56.102

-Once we are done, we can destroy the node with:
+Once complete, destroy the vm with:

     $ lein pallet down